IDS6145-Fall2019/assignment1-jaschreck/README.md

 ## (Part 3.2) -  Plotting 2D Random Number Generators **(15%)**

-Quasi is less random and more symmetrical.
-The colorful charts are the pseudo random generated and the blue charts are quasi random generated.
+Quasi is less random and more symmetrical than pseudo.

 In uploaded files:
 Assignment1SimTech.py